elasticio/elasticio.github.io/_guides/defining_execution_frequency_for_flows.md

 *   For modifying a flow, you should have specific permissions.
 *   As soon as you modify the flow's schedule, you should restart it to let the System apply the changes.

-To proceed further with CRON scheduling follow the steps below:
+For more information regarding the CRON scheduling, please follow the steps below:

 ### Navigation